Target: Designing with Latin American Communities in Mind

 OVERVIEW

-Guiding design research for a Fortune 500 institution's Hispanic Heritage Month strategy
+Guiding design research for Target's Hispanic Heritage Month strategy

 *I have redacted proprietary information from this case study.
 All information is my own & does not necessarily reflect the views of the organization*